StarTools is a new type of image processing engine. It tracks your signal and its noise component as you process.

 For an in-depth explanation of Tracking, see the Tracking section.

-The single ZIP archive contains the executables for Windows 32-bit, Windows 64-bit, macOS, Linux 32-bit and Linux 64-bit.
-StarTools is a self-contained pure native application and does not rely on the installation of any further frameworks.
+The single ZIP archive contains the executables for Windows, macOS and Linux.
+StarTools is a pure native application and does not rely on other frameworks.

 Some macOS (e.g. Sierra and above) users may need to run;